 The idea of a second brain is not new.

 In fact, one of the firsts who talked about second brains was Vannevar Bush.

 But the idea of building a digital version of your brain comes from Tiago Forte.
 And when I asked him on my podcast what a second brain is, he answered that it’s nothing else than organizing digital information inside a note-taking app.

-This is an interesting idea, especially if you’re an information junkie (like me a few years ago).You love to consume and are always on the verge of learning and discovering new things.
-But feel frustrated when you look back at all the notes you’ve taken without getting anything significant out of it.
+This is an interesting idea, especially if you’re an information junkie (like me a few years ago).You probably love to find new ideas and are always on the verge of learning and discovering new things.
+But you also might feel frustrated when you look back at all the notes you’ve taken without getting anything significant out of it.

 This is exactly the type of people who should build their second brain in the first place.